ab-noori/EduPlanner-Backend/README.md

 To get a local copy up and running, follow these steps.

 ### Prerequisites
-In order to run this project you need:
+To run this project you need:
-  * A basic understanding of Ruby, Rails and Git
+  * A basic understanding of Ruby, Rails, and Git
-  * A postgresql connection
+  * A Postgresql connection
   * Create some data before running to see Greatings
 ### Usage
 1. Install Ruby